-The purpose of the "Affected Environment" chapter is to describe the cultural, educational, natural, recreational, and scenic resources of Minidoka Internment National Monument.
+The purpose of "The Affected Environment" chapter is to describe the cultural, educational, natural, recreational, and scenic resources of Minidoka Internment National Monument.
 It describes contemporary visitor use and facilities and existing developments, programs, and operations.
-This chapter also describes socioeconomic conditions.
-The topics discussed in this chapter are those identified as important issues by the public during the scoping process as well as those that are required under the National Environmental Policy Act for an Environmental Impact Statement.
+This chapter also describes socioeconomic conditions that could be affected by implementing any of the alternatives described in chapter 4.
+The topics discussed in this chapter are those identified as important issues by the public during the scoping process as well as those that are required under the National Environmental Policy Act.